FedericoGianni/run-with-me-be/README.md

     ```

     Test it out at [http://localhost:5000](http://localhost:5000).
 The "web" folder is mounted into the container and your code changes apply automatically.

+    In case of errors, chmod +x on entrypoint.sh

 ### Production